How about for starters the first level. The return of Green Hill Zone. Classic and Modern flavors.

 Shadow's rival boss fight, in which you race for possession of power cores floating around the ARK.
 If Shadow gets two cores, he attacks you with multiple Chaos Spears and a blast of Chaos Control, accompanied by All Hail Shadow.
 If Sonic gets two, you need to smash meteors into Shadow whilst Live and Learn plays.
 The game appears to make a point of showing that Shadow matches Sonic point-for-point, too; he runs at almost exactly the same speed, and both characters will deflect away from each other if they get too close in Boost mode.

-The fight with Silver does a much better job of putting across how powerful he is than any other game so far has.
+Remember the fight with Silver in Sonic the Hedgehog (2006) where it was freaking awful in every way?
+Well, you are going to love this one; No sarcasm!
+Silver does a much better job of putting across how powerful he is than any other game so far has, using his psychokinesis to its full extent.
 He throws multiple vehicles and various hunks of debris at you for most of the duration of the fight, fires the occasional psychic energy knife, and then tops it all off by chasing you down with a massive ball of twisted metal and debris, which Sonic can just barely keep ahead of.
 And he still throws other stuff at you during this!

 The new version of the Perfect Chaos fight is this in general, as well as specifically for Sonic himself.
 He no longer needs to be Super to defeat the creature, and rather than fly across the flood-water, he simply hydroplanes across it by running at supersonic speeds.
 There's also that pretty sweet mix of Open Your Heart that plays for most of the battle.